racket/racket7/README.md

 This is a work-in-progress implementation of Racket with

- * The macro expander and module system implemented in Racket; see
+ * the macro expander and module system implemented in Racket, and

-     racket/src/expander/README.txt

-   If you just `make` in the top-level directory, you get that.

- * A reimplementation of Racket to run on top of Chez Scheme; see
+ * a reimplementation of Racket to run on top of Chez Scheme.

-     racket/src/cs/README.txt

-   for more information, including information on building and running Racket on Chez Scheme.
+When you just `make`, then you get Racket with the new expander and the (mostly) old virtual machine.

+When you `make cs`, you get Racket-on-Chez as `racket/bin/racketcs`.

+Thee "INSTALL.txt" for more information.

 ----------------------------------------